albertogg/albertogg.github.com/content/resume.md

 - Developed and maintained the Vertica Database SaaS offering.
 - Implemented CI/CD with Bitbucket Pipelines to improve release cadence and reduce manual errors.
-- Migrated EC2 infrastructure to Kubernetes to adopt the [Vertica Kubernetes Operator][vertica-kubernetes].
+- Migrated EC2 infrastructure to Kubernetes and contributed to the [Vertica Kubernetes Operator][vertica-kubernetes] for production readiness.
-- Contributed to the [Vertica Kubernetes Operator][vertica-kubernetes] for production readiness and operations.

 **Reliability Engineer at [Full 360 Inc][full360],** November 2017 - June 2021